 Because federal law prohibits the Medi-Cal health insurance program from paying for services that are covered by the beneficiary’s health insurance or health plan, typically, providers must bill the appropriate carrier before billing Medi-Cal.

 This would apply if the custodial parent with whom the child lives has Medi-Cal, while the non-custodial parent has private insurance.
 The private carrier would need to be billed first, since Medi-Cal is not obligated to pay for services that are available through the PHP/HMO plan of the other parent.

 Yes.
 Qualifying for No-Cost Medi-Cal health insurance is based on your monthly income after allowances for childcare and working expenses.

 To be eligible, your net family’s monthly income after childcare and working expenses must be at or below the limit specified for the size of your family.
 In other words: for a family of two, your family’s net monthly income (after deductions for childcare and working expenses) must be at or below $750 to qualify for insurance benefits.

 How Do I Apply for Medi-Cal?

 Applying for health coverage can be done in a number of ways.
-These include visiting a local County Human Services Agency to determine your eligibility for benefits, linking onto the Covered California’s official website at www.coveredca.com, or by choosing a third option – Freeway Insurance.
-Call 877 892 6506 to speak to one of our friendly brokers.
+These include visiting a local County Human Services Agency to determine your eligibility for benefits, visiting Covered California’s official website, or calling Freeway Insurance at 877-583-1475 to speak to one of our friendly brokers.